Skip to content

 Wat Tha Sutthawat

-Along the banks of the Chao Phraya River stands the venerable Wat Tha Sutthawat, an ancient sanctuary steeped in the rich art of Ayutthaya’s storied past.
-Once a vital conduit for ancient military endeavours, this holy ground now stands as a testament to bygone eras, adorned with a central pavilion gracefully poised in between the tranquil waters, crowned by a stupa that cradles ancient relics and effigies of the Buddha.
+Along the banks of the Chao Phraya River stands the venerable Wat Tha Sutthawat, an ancient sanctuary steeped in the rich art of Ang Thong’s storied past.
+Once a vital conduit for ancient military endeavours, this holy ground now preserves the memory of bygone eras, adorned with a central pavilion gracefully poised in between the tranquil waters, crowned by a stupa that cradles ancient relics and effigies of the Buddha.
 It serves as a sacred sanctuary, enshrining the memories of illustrious monarchs such as King Naresuan the Great and King Ekathotsarot.
 Within its sanctum, the details of art grace the walls, commissioned by HRH Princess Maha Chakri Sirindhorn, capture the essence of royal benevolence towards artists and scholars.
-Among these opulent artworks, the visage of mango trees, meticulously sketched by the hand of Her Royal Highness herself, stands as a testament to both artistic finesse and royal devotion.
+Among these opulent artworks, the visage of mango trees, meticulously sketched by the hand of Her Royal Highness herself, speaks to both artistic finesse and royal devotion.

 Visitor Information